Hasan-aga/Viewers/README.md

 # Getting started

+make sure you have docker on your machine and that it is running.

 to start the viewer we currently need node v16.20.0 (v18 is not working). a simple way to switch between node versions is using `nvm use v16.20.0`.